ModdingLinked/ModdingLinked/Formatting Guidelines.md

 # Mods
 - File section with file name.
 - If there's any extra files from external pages, link the page then the file as sublist.
 - FOMOD instructions are simply an ordered list with the exact entries and buttons to click in each step.
-Refer to # Grammar.
+Refer to the Grammar section.

 # Blockquotes
 - Used for additional notes to the relevant section.
 Place among instructions or at the end depending on the situation.